VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 - Query latency can be reduced by increasing CPU resources per each `vmselect` node, since each incoming query is processed by a single `vmselect` node.
 Performance for heavy queries scales with the number of available CPU cores at `vmselect` node, since `vmselect` processes time series referred by the query on all the available CPU cores.
 - If the cluster needs to process incoming queries at a high rate, then its capacity can be increased by adding more `vmselect` nodes, so incoming queries could be spread among bigger number of `vmselect` nodes.
 - By default `vminsert` compresses the data it sends to `vmstorage` in order to reduce network bandwidth usage.
 The compression takes additional CPU resources at `vminsert`.
 If `vminsert` nodes have limited CPU, then the compression can be disabled by passing `-rpc.disableCompression` command-line flag at `vminsert` nodes.
-- By default `vmstorage` compresses the data it sends to `vmselect` during queries in order to reduce network bandidth usage.
+- By default `vmstorage` compresses the data it sends to `vmselect` during queries in order to reduce network bandwidth usage.
 The compression takes additional CPU resources at `vmstorage`.
 If `vmstorage` nodes have limited CPU, then the compression can be disabled by passing `-rpc.disableCompression` command-line flag at `vmstorage` nodes.

 ## High availability